-DNA is usually diluted with molecular grade water or a buffer such as Tris EDTA (TE).
-It is important that the diluent is molecular-grade to ensure that no contaminants are introduced into the PCR reaction and that there are no nucleases that could degrade the DNA.
+- Molecular grade water or a buffer such as Tris EDTA (TE). - It is important that the diluent is molecular-grade to ensure that no contaminants are introduced into the PCR reaction and that there are no nucleases that could degrade the DNA.